Many or all companies we feature compensate us. Compensation and editorial

 Focusing exclusively on auto refinance loans, RateGenius boasts a high customer satisfaction rating and offers competitive interest rates with repayment terms from 36 to 72 months.

-LightStream: Best for excellent credit
+LightStream: Best for no fees

-• Low rates for top-notch credit scores
+• Low rates for good credit borrowers

 • Rate Beat program can offer lower rates than other lenders